 Veto vs Alter

 Alter and Veto both appear in the "AI agent security" category, but they solve fundamentally different problems.
-Alter is the auth layer for AI agents -- it manages who the agent is and what credentials it holds.
-Veto is the authorization layer -- it controls what the agent does with those credentials.
+Alter is the auth layer for AI agents.
+It manages who the agent is and what credentials it holds.
+Veto is the authorization boundary.
+It controls what the agent does with those credentials.
 Understanding this distinction is the whole comparison.

 The core distinction